Learn Before

 National Income Identity in a Closed Economy without Government

-In a simplified economic model of a closed economy without a government, the national income identity is expressed as YC+I+IIY \equiv C + I + II.
-Here, Y is national income, C is consumption, I is planned fixed investment, and II is inventory investment.
-This relationship is an identity—meaning it is true by definition at all times—because total output (Y) by its construction includes both planned expenditures (C and I) and any unplanned changes in business inventories (II).
-This holds true even when the economy is not in equilibrium.
+In a simplified macroeconomic model of a closed, private economy (no government or foreign trade), aggregate output or income (Y) is definitionally identical to Gross Domestic Product (GDP).
+The national income identity for this model is expressed as: YC+I+IIY \equiv C + I + II.
+In this formula, C represents consumption, I is planned fixed investment, and II is inventory investment.
+This relationship is an identity, meaning it is always true by definition, because total output (Y) must account for both planned spending (C + I) and any unplanned changes in inventories (II).

 0